In recent years we have seen a growing number of complaints from Renault Zoe owners who have experienced charging problems.

 Whilst the Renault Zoe is widely regarded as a reliable car and has been a massive hit in recent years being the small and nimble alternative to the larger electric vehicles that had previously dominated the market.
 Naturally, when a car becomes as popular as the Renault Zoe has, its faults and quirks show very quickly when it is put to the test in real-world conditions by the masses.

-In the below article we will discuss some of the most common reasons a Renault Zoe will reject a charge, or stop charging and explain what you can do to potentially fix your Renault Zoe that won’t charge.
+In this article, we will discuss some of the most common reasons a Renault Zoe will reject a charge or stop charging and explain how you can fix your Renault Zoe that won’t charge.

 Can you charge a Renault Zoe at home?